-The genealogy presented in these Web pages is condensed from The Engelhorn Family by James A. Englehorn (Gateway Press, 1997.)
+The genealogy presented in these web pages is condensed from The Engelhorn Family by James A. Englehorn (Gateway Press, 1997.)
 Much of the family history in Germany is from Alte Mannheimer Familien, Schriften der Familien-geschichtlichen Veringung Mannheim, pp. 37-67.
 Herausgeber, Dr. Florian Waldeck, Sechster Teil, Mannheim, 1925; English translation by Alfred J. Englehorn.
 Additional source material came from Alfred J. Englehorn's research and correspondence with German researchers who had access to documents and records in the Badischen-Landes-Archive, Karlsruhe, and his personal inspections of the church records in Altlussheim, Germany.
 The genealogy in the United States is based on census, court, land, and vital records, plus newspaper accounts and voluminous correspondence with relatives by Alfred J. and James A. Englehorn.
-These sources are documented in The Engelhorn Family book mentioned above.
+These sources are documented in The Engelhorn Family book mentioned above and here.

 For those of you who have copies of The Engelhorn Family (known as the Blue Book), we have added a page to our site containing corrections and up-dates to family information.
 Click to see up-dates.

 Historic Barn built by Johannes Engelhorn (1822-1884) in about 1860 on his farm near Lansing, Iowa.
 (Click on an image to see a larger version of the picture.)